Star Wars: The Rise of Skywalker: Audience response

 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, the lowest among the live-action films in the franchise.
 On PostTrak, audiences gave the film an average of four stars out of five, with 70% of respondents rating it as a "definite recommend".
 Of the demographics polled by PostTrak, parents gave it 5 stars and children under 12 years old gave it 4.5 stars, with 80% of males and 84% of females rating it positively.
 RelishMix, which tracks social media posts and online presence, "noticed a divided reaction to Skywalker online, though it leaned slightly positive".

 Months prior to the film's trailer release, the "Want to See" percentage was review bombed on Rotten Tomatoes, dropping the score as low as 5% within a day.
 Negative comments reflected a "lingering negativity" toward The Last Jedi according to Screen Rant.
 After a similar bombing campaign occurred with the 2019 film Captain Marvel, Rotten Tomatoes temporarily changed the "Want to See" feature to a number and eventually removed the feature altogether.

+Some fans reacted negatively to the manner in which Darth Sidious was written back into the series, particularly due to perceived lack of explanation.
+Subsequently, the details regarding Palpatine's apparent survival of the Battle of Endor have in some measure been explored in some of the spin-off TV series released since the film.
+The line, "Somehow, Palpatine returned," has since become an internet meme, and has been called "the Star Wars meme to end all memes."
+Liz Declan of Screen Rant stated that the line seemed like a "bit of a slap in the face" to fans of the series.
+She assessed: "The phrasing of that line alone suggested Star Wars knew this plotline didn't really make sense, and the movie didn't seem all that concerned with whether audiences believed it or not."
+Ian McDiarmid commented in 2025: "I don’t read that stuff and I’m not online.
+So it’ll only reach me if someone mentions it.
+I thought there might be a bit of a fuss about bringing him back.
+But as I said, mine and Palpatine’s logic was entirely reasonable.
+This man who was horribly maimed thought maybe one day it might happen to him, and we’ve got to have a plan B. I loved the whole idea that he should come back and be even more powerful than he was before.
+Though this time, he had to be utterly destroyed.
+So I think he’s dead."